 Pennsylvania mobile crisis architecture

 Pennsylvania's 988 and mobile-crisis architecture is county-based, governed by 55 Pa.
 Code Ch.
-5100 (Mental Health Procedures) and funded through county MH/IDD programs and bipartisan budget allocations (the FY 2024–25 budget included approximately $20 million for county mental-health programs and $5 million for crisis stabilization walk-in centers).
-The flagship Harrisburg Behavioral Health Crisis Center opened with that budget funding.
+5100 (Mental Health Procedures) and funded through county MH/IDD programs and state budget allocations for county mental-health programs and crisis stabilization walk-in centers.
+The flagship Harrisburg Behavioral Health Crisis Center opened with that funding.
 The federal SAMHSA framework, someone to call (988), someone to come (mobile crisis team), somewhere to go (crisis stabilization unit), is the statewide reference.

 For dual-eligibles and Medicaid-enrolled patients, the Pennsylvania Behavioral HealthChoices BH-MCOs (Community Care Behavioral Health, Magellan Behavioral Health of Pennsylvania, PerformCare, and CBH-Philadelphia) cover mobile crisis intervention as a Medicaid benefit.